mrworf/iceshelf/README.md

 ## When I run the tool, it says "Current GnuPG python module does not support file encryption, please check FAQ section in documentation"

 Unfortunately, there is both a gnupg and a python-gnupg implementation.
 This tool relies on the latter.
 If you get this error, then you've installed the `gnupg` version instead of `python-gnupg`.
-To fix this, please uninstall the wrong one using either the package manager or `sudo pip uninstall gnupg` followed by the correct one `sudo pip install python-gnupg`
+To fix this, please uninstall the wrong one using either the package manager or `sudo pip3 uninstall gnupg` followed by the correct one `sudo -H pip3 install python-gnupg`

 ## I get "Filename '&lt;some file&gt;' is corrupt, please rename it.
 Will be skipped for now" warnings